wp-plugins/content-connector-connect-your-wordpress-contents/readme.txt

 == Description ==

-= Please notice =
+= News =
-* We released a [Pro Version](http://dennishoppe.de/en/wordpress-plugins/associated-posts-pro) of Associated Posts.
+* There is a [Pro Version](http://dennishoppe.de/en/wordpress-plugins/associated-posts-pro) of Associated Posts available.
 * Post-Page-Associator has been granted the "Famous Software" Award!
 [To the post &raquo;](http://download.famouswhy.com/post_page_associator/)

 = Description =